kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 <iRODSDataObject 10193 test.txt>
 ```

 **Note4:** Data object transfers using put() and get() spawn a number of threads in order to optimize performance for file sizes larger than a default threshold value of 32 Megabytes.
-In other word, you are transferring parallelly if your transfer is bigger than 32 Megabytes.
+In other word, you are transferring in parallell if your transfer is bigger than 32 Megabytes.

 If you want to completely delete a data object you can use the code snippet below.
-Unless you dont provide the keyword argument `force=True`, you in fact move the data object you want to delete to the trash colletion.
+Unless you don't provide the keyword argument `force=True`, you in fact move the data object you want to delete to the trash collection.

 ```py
 >>> session.data_objects.unlink("/yourZone/home/userName/test.txt", force=True)